• Skip to primary navigation

 Jump to Recipe

 Looking for easy cheesy goodness without the dairy?
-This lemon rosemary vegan cheese log only takes about 20 minutes of prep and makes a delicious addition to any cheese board or party platter.
+This lemon rosemary vegan cheese log (or cheese ball) only takes about 20 minutes of prep and makes a delicious addition to any cheese board or party platter.
 Full of Mediterranean flavors without any added oil, this recipe satisfies whole food plant-based, gluten-free, dairy-free, and vegan lifestyles.

 A lemon rosemary vegan cheese log surrounded by crackers with slices of the cheese.